 This kind of approach is part of what noted nutritionist and author Ellyn Satter calls the Division of Responsibility in Feeding.
 Basically, Satter believes part of a parent's job is to trust a child to be responsible for whether they eat something, and for how much of it they do eat.

-According to Fonnesbeck, trying to control a kid’s candy intake tonight can backfire, and limits their opportunity to learn about making good food choices for themselves, even when they’ve got a pillowcase full of candy.
+According to Fonnesbeck, trying to control a kid's candy intake on the big night can backfire, and limits their opportunity to learn about making good food choices for themselves, even when they've got a pillowcase full of candy.

 She suggests parents use neutral language when describing food so as not to give too much power to any one food, food ingredient or food group.
 Sugar is just sugar, after all.